FoxGeoff/TourManagement/ReadME.md

   }
 ```

-## Using Ientity Claims in Our Application
+## Using Identity Claims in Our Application

 1. In the tour-add-component.ts (we are now checking the user's role')
 ```